Room to Grow (video game): Gameplay

 Room to Grow is an indie puzzle video game.
 The player controls a cactus which can elongate itself across the grid-based space.
 The movement has been compared to that of Snake.
 The objective of the each level is to control its cactus to move other another cactus or multiple cacti to its goal, a small grey circle.
 The game is presented in a cartoon art style.

 Development and release

 Room to Grow was developed and published by Mischka Kamener.
 The music and sound design was done by Romain Rope.
 It was released on 25 February 2021.

 Reception

 Room to Grow received "generally positive reviews" according to review aggregator Metacritic based on eight reviews.

-In a positive review, Max Fagandini of Keengamer, the praised the basic concept that ramps up to produce harder challenges and applauded its simple and peaceful atmosphere.
-Rocío Torrejón of MeriStation also praised the simple and "attractive" design.
-Though Torrejón criticized the "simple concept".
+Rocío Torrejón of MeriStation praised the simple and "attractive" design, though criticized the "simple concept".
 Torrejón praised the way the same puzzle could be completed in different ways.

 Critics criticized the lack of narrative.
-Jamie Davies of Gamegrin called it "hollow" due its lack of narrative, player leaderboards, or level editor.
+Jamie Davies of GameGrin called it "hollow" due its lack of narrative, player leaderboards, or level editor.
 Davies went on to praise its soundtrack and challenging puzzles saying: "genuinely challenging experience for those who are constantly on the lookout for new brain-teasers to keep their mind active".

 Critics praised the soundtrack which was deemed as relaxing and fitting to the game.
-Max Fagandini noted that the music shifted on the world map based on the environment, saying it sounded "more airy in the mountains with some wintery-sounding sleigh bells".